Skip to main content

 Bank transfers (PBL)YesUp to 15 minutes

-Payment cardsYes (authorization + optionally 3DS)Up to 5 minutes
+Payment cardsYes (authorisation + optional 3DS)Up to 5 minutes

 Google Pay / Apple PayYesSeconds

-MB WAYYes (confirmation in app)Up to 5 minutes
+MB WAYYes (confirmation in the application)Up to 5 minutes

 DCBYesUp to 2 minutes

-The best way to track the transaction status is through IPN handling. dpay.pl automatically sends an HTTP POST notification to your endpoint when the transaction transitions to the paid state.
+The best way to track transaction status is to handle IPN. dpay.pl automatically sends an HTTP POST notification to your endpoint when the transaction reaches the paid state.

 info

-IPN is sent only for successful transactions (status paid).
-Canceled transactions do not generate IPN notifications.
+IPN is sent only for successful transactions (paid, and additionally captured for pre-authorised cards).
+Expired and failed transactions do not generate IPN.

-If the IPN did not arrive or you need additional verification, you can check the status yourself:
+If the IPN did not arrive or you need additional verification, you can check the status manually:

 POST https://panel.dpay.pl/api/v1/pbl/details